 Salt

-Morton Salt and Cargill are the largest salt producers on Great Salt Lake.
+Morton Salt and Cargill are the largest salt producers on the Great Salt Lake.
 They produce industrial grade salt from large evaporation ponds on the lakebed.

 Lithium